Woman being assessed for back pain in london

 How Mr Gordan Grahovac Can Help

-As a Consultant Neurosurgeon & Complex Spinal Surgeon, Mr Grahovac specialises in diagnosing and treating spinal infections.
+As a Consultant Neurosurgeon & Complex Spinal Surgeon in London, Mr Grahovac specialises in diagnosing and treating spinal infections.
 He provides expert care, from conservative treatment to advanced surgical intervention, ensuring optimal recovery while preserving spinal stability and neurological function.

 To accurately diagnose a spinal infection, Mr Grahovac may perform: